 Can Cryotherapy Go Wrong?

-Like any physical intervention, cryotherapy can cause issues if delivery protocols aren’t followed.
+Like any recovery or wellness treatment involving physical stress, cryotherapy can cause issues if sessions are handled poorly or safety protocols aren’t followed.

 In many reported cases, issues arise when sessions are time-led rather than guided by skin temperature, or when people are left unsupervised.